 Three Ways to Grow Your Small Business

-There are ONLY three ways to grow your small business:
+There are ONLY 3 ways to grow your small business:

-Get an existing cutomer to spend more money in your business
+- Get an existing customer to spend more money in your business

 Growing business owners have figured this out – you need NEW customers to create steadily increasing revenue.